Bin-Huang/prray/README.md

 _Think of it as an async version of method `reduce`_

-The reduceAsync() method executes a async reducer function (that you provide) on each element of the prray, resulting in a single output value resolved by a promise.
+The reduceAsync() method executes a async reducer function (that you provide) on each element of the prray, resulting in a single output value resolved by a promise (`PrrayPromise` exactly).

 ```javascript
 const productIds = Prray.from([ /* ids */ ])